dotnet/runtime/docs/design/features/objc-interop.md

 The Objective-C runtime adheres to the [`cdecl`](https://en.wikipedia.org/wiki/X86_calling_conventions#cdecl) calling convention for all function calls.
 It should be noted that variadic arguments are supported in Objective-C.

+The dispatching of messages to the target method can be impacted by the concept of "method swizzling".
+This is a mechanism in Objective-C where one can change the implementation of a type's method.
+This changing of the target method implementation is typically done in the type's `+load` or `+initialize` methods but could conceivably be done at any time.
+The usefulness of this feature for interoperability is presently unknown, but the technique should be kept in mind during investigations into unexpected behavior.

 **Exceptions**

 The Objective-C implementation of exceptions is able to be correctly simulated through a series of well defined C functions provided by the Objective-C runtime.
-Details on this ABI aren't discussed here, but can be observed in various hand-written assembly code (e.g. [x86_64](https://github.com/xamarin/xamarin-macios/blob/main/runtime/trampolines-x86_64-objc_msgSend-post.inc)) in the Xamarin-macios code base.
+Details on this ABI aren't discussed here, but can be observed in various hand-written assembly code (e.g. [x86_64](https://github.com/xamarin/xamarin-macios/blob/main/runtime/trampolines-x86_64-objc_msgSend-post.inc)) in the [Xamarin-macios][xamarin_repo] code base.

 **Blocks**

 An Objective-C Block is conceptually a closure.
 The [Block ABI][blocks_abi] described by the clang compiler is used to inform interoperability with the .NET Platform.
 The Objective-C signature of a Block has an implied first argument for the Block itself.
-For example, a Block that takes an integer and returns an integer would have the follow C function signature: `int (*)(id, int)`.
+For example, a Block that takes an integer and returns an integer would have the following C function signature: `int (*)(id, int)`.

 ## Interaction between Objective-C and .NET types